hechth/dpath_gae/packages/Utility/Readme.md

 *   Make directory readable for all users.
 *   Collect files/directories matching a pattern.
 *   Split/shuffle a a list into two lists.
+*   get_function: Imports a module and returns a function object which can called